Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Abstract

 For biharmonic maps we find that in the case of a closed domain the maximum principle imposes strong restrictions on our approach, whereas there is more flexibility when we have a non-compact domain and we highlight this difference by a number of examples.

-Concerning conformal biharmonic maps we show that our algorithm produces explicit critical points for maps between spheres.
-Moreover, it turns out that we do not get strong restrictions as we obtain for biharmonic maps, such that our algorithm might produce additional conformal biharmonic maps between spheres beyond the ones found in this article.
+Concerning conformal-biharmonic maps we show that our algorithm produces explicit critical points for maps between spheres.
+Moreover, it turns out that we do not get strong restrictions as we obtain for biharmonic maps, such that our algorithm might produce additional conformal-biharmonic maps between spheres beyond the ones found in this article.